-The new cast and title of the twenty-fourth film in the official James Bond series was announced this past week.
+The new cast and title of the 24th film in the official James Bond series was announced this past week.
 Spectre, Sam Mendes and Daniel Craig’s followup to smash hit Skyfall, is a call back to the supervillain agency of 60s era Bond films, when Sean Connery and his jetpack would face off against bald badguys who stroked fancy white cats.
 Now that the dark and gritty Craig-era James Bond movies have broken the rules and started the series from scratch, it seems the producers, stars, and screenwriters behind 007 are willing to reconnect with their campy past.

 While most details about Spectre are being tightly kept under wraps, the filmmakers undoubtedly are sticking to what’s worked before.
 If you’re an aspiring screenwriter and you want your name in the credits for Bond 25, here are 007 things to include in your script when writing a James Bond film.

 1. Choose Your Title

 While Bond films occasionally have stark one-word titles like Spectre, Skyfall, and Goldfinger, most titles tend to have fun with wordplay and include lots of prepositions.
 First, pick something badass and cool, like fire or ice.
 Then pick another noun, something simple yet epic, like dawn.
 Find a verb to connect them, typically related to at least one of the nouns, like burn.
 If you’re feeling adventurous, include an adjective.
 Finally, fill in the blanks with a preposition or four and bam!
 You have your title: Fire Burns Hottest at Dawn.
 Something that sounds wise and slick, but the more you think about it, isn’t really either.
 Or if Sam Mendes is directing again, just call it Dawnfire.

 2. Choose Your Locales